deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Bracket pair colorization

-This setting will colorize matching brackets, which can make it easier to see which opening bracket matches which closing bracket.
+Colorize matching brackets, making it easier to see which opening bracket matches which closing bracket.

 There used to be several extensions that provided this functionality, but now it is built into VS Code.